 At the end of summer you will join a Welcome Day with the students from your academic year.
 The day kicks off at the ‘Belvedere Verhalen Huis’ in Rotterdam, where we want to welcome you and provide you as students of the new academic year and provide you with some more introductory information.
 After a light lunch, some of your professors will take you on a‘migration tour’ through the city, which brings us to locations in Rotterdam related to the city’s migration history.

-In the evening you have the option to join the graduation of the GMD Master’s students from the past academic year, to get a taste of our graduation ceremony.
+In the evening you have the option to join the graduation of the GMD master students from the past academic year, to get a taste of our graduation ceremony.

 Still in doubt about what you would like to study next year?
 Or do you have some final questions about our programme?
-Register here for the Master Open Day at the Erasmus University in Rotterdam, March 26th, about the GMD - Public Administration and Sociology track.
+Then visit us at the Master Open Day event at the Erasmus University in Rotterdam, 25th November 2023, about the GMD - Public Administration and Sociology track.

 For all your questions about the GMD - Migration and Development track at ISS check the webinar.